 We don’t sleep enough.
-And even when we do, it’s not great quality.
+And even when we do, it’s not of great quality.

 The National Sleep Foundation reports that 45% of Americans “say that poor or insufficient sleep affected their daily activities at least once in the past seven days…”

 We toss and turn, wake up multiple times, and 35% of us report that we do not wake up feeling refreshed.
 Stress is one factor that impacts our sleep quality.